Master of Global Management

 - If English is not your first language, please review our English Language Requirements.

 - Solid academic and business research, writing and critical thinking skills are required for success in this program.
 Applicants need to include detailed information and evidence that highlights research, writing and critical thinking skills gained through academic and/or work experience.
 The applicant’s Statement of Intent will be used as one piece of evidence in assessing writing competence.
 Applicants who need to refresh or sharpen their academic writing and/or critical thinking skills may be encouraged or required to complete RRU Continuing Studies' Academic Writing and Critical Thinking course with a 73% ('B') grade, or the Pre-Masters Program (an international pathway).

 - Accounting and numeracy skills are required for success in this program.
 Applicants need to include detailed information and evidence that highlights accounting and numeracy skills gained through academic and/or work experience.
 Applicants who need to refresh and/or sharpen their accounting skills may be required to successfully complete one or more accounting courses as a condition of admission.
-To meet this condition, applicants would be required to successfully complete both of the following RRU Continuing Studies courses with a 'B' grade in each: Financial Accounting Fundamentals and Managerial Accounting Fundamentals.
+To meet this condition, applicants would be required to successfully complete RRU Continuing Studies' ASAC015 Principles of Accounting course with a 73% ('B') grade.